 If your prediction was correct and the market did decrease in value, you’d close the position in profit.
 If the market increased the price instead, you’d incur a loss.

 Trading vs investing: What’s the difference?

 The difference between trading and investing lies in the means of making a profit and whether you take ownership of the asset.
 Traders attempt to profit from buying low and selling high (going long) or selling high and buying low (going short), usually over the short or medium term.

-Thematic investing and basket trading is available also.
-Thematic investing is a longer-term form of gaining exposure to the movements of a specific trend or ‘theme’ such as AI, electric vehicles, robotics, memes, or any other macro event or market movement.
+Thematic investing and basket trading are available also.
+Thematic investing is a longer-term form of gaining exposure to the movements of a specific trend or ‘theme’ such as artificial intelligence (AI), electric vehicles, robotics, memes, or any other macro event or market movement.

 How to get started?

 Open an account Find an opportunity Open and monitor your first position You can apply for a Trade account or Invest account online.
 Once we've verified your identity and approved the account, you can add funds using your debit card, PayPal, or via bank transfer.
 If you’d like to try your hand at trading in a risk-free environment, you can open a demo account.
 Browse over 7,000 markets and make use of our extensive range of tools and resources to find your first trade.
 Then, choose which market you want to trade based on your experience and risk appetite.
 All trading involves risk, especially if you are trading using leverage, which is why you need a risk and money management strategy to protect against unnecessary losses.
 Once you have completed these steps, you can decide when to enter the market.
 When you trade with CFDs, you can speculate on both rising and falling markets.
 If you think the price will rise, you will open a position to ‘buy’, and if you think the price will decline, you open a position to ‘sell’.